 Before ‘The Cow’ got the nod, Twin Valleys near Thredbo was the skier’s preferred choice for where to build a resort next.
 The generation of post-war European immigrants from ski backgrounds who saw the potential of Australia’s snow fields had spotted Twin Valley’s qualities early.

-Those included big vertical drops – potentially up to 800m – that would be enough to offer decent FIS Alpine race courses, top class ski racing being one of the things they had in mind when thinking about new and better ski resorts.
-Accessed from Charlottes Pass (which is actually even closer to Twin Valleys than Thredbo) it was home to the George Chisholm Downhill course from 1953 – 1956.
+Those included big vertical drops – potentially up to nearly 800m – that would be enough to offer decent FIS Alpine race courses, top class ski racing being one of the things they had in mind when thinking about new and better ski resorts.
+Accessed from Charlotte Pass (which is actually even closer to Twin Valleys than Thredbo) it was home to the George Chisholm Downhill course from 1953 – 1956.

 In fact the Twin Valleys site was considered as the prime option for a ski resort back then too, but with the Alpine Way already built and snow coming down to the valley close to the road there more often, especially in the big winters of the 50s, Thredbo was a logical first and easier choice.